-Mountain biking is a summertime sport and hobby.
+Mountain biking is an adrenaline-rush sport and hobby.
 Many cyclists venture to the great outdoors to get some fresh air and visit their favorite mountain bike destinations.
 Some people engage in the sport to get fit.
 In fact, mountain biking helps build stamina, as well as improve heart health and muscle strength.

 It’s a fun activity, but choosing the best bike is a not-so-fun process.
 Thankfully, there are quite a few manufacturers out there producing quality mountain bikes.
 We suggest asking yourself these questions before purchasing a bike: Where will you be using it?
 What’s your budget?
 How often will you be using it?
 What size bike do you need?